-The goal of this project was to learn and use game design principles.
-I gave myself the additional goal of making an educational game, because I’m interested in the Serious Gaming industry.
+The goal of this project was to learn and use basic game design principles.
+I gave myself the additional goal of having an educational element, because I enjoy using games as a medium to let people learn something.

 Narrative design